hashicorp/katakoda/nomad-encrypt-gossip/step1.md

+# Generate a key

-The Nomad CLI includes a operator keygen command for generating a new secure gossip encryption key.
+The Nomad command-line tool includes the `nomad operator keygen` command for generating a new secure gossip encryption key.

 ```shell
 nomad operator keygen